XiaoqianRuan1/IoU-filter/README.md

 ## Performing the one-shot adaptation

-To use OSHOT adaptation procedure and obtain results on one of the AMD please refer to one of the config files.
+To use TTA adaptation procedure and obtain results on one of the AMD please refer to one of the config files.
 For example for clipart:

 ```bash